 click to view Europe 1215AD

 The previous centuries have seen further invasions from central Asia.
 From the 1230s, the Middle East came under the rule of the Mongols.
 They conquered Iran and Iraq, and in 1258 captured Baghdad, killing the last of the Caliphs.
-They were only stopped by the Mamluq Turks, a group of slave-soldiers who had seized control of Egypt, Syria and western Arabia.
+Their advance was only stopped by the Mamluq Turks, a group of slave-soldiers who had seized control of Egypt, Syria and western Arabia.
 They ousted the last Crusader toe-holds on the Syrian coast.

 The vast Mongol empire was divided amongst the descendants of Genghis Khan, and the Middle East fell to a branch which became known as the Il-khans.
 These converted to Islam.
 However, the usual decline set in, and a number of regional states emerged.

 Mongol control of central Asia allowed the trade routes across inner Asia (known as the Silk Road) to flourish as never before, and Muslim traders routinely visited China and the Far East.
 Back came technologies developed in China and East Asia, notably firearms (Muslim armies soon adopted firearms and used them to greater effect than the Mongols had done), as well as new techniques in ceramic and textile production.